petrvanblokland/DesignDesignSpace/Site.md

 Besides the products of Pepper+Tom, similar to work in all of the photo's on this website, design can be made by Claudia as a special custom assignment.
 Ask her: claudia@petr.com

 ### and others…
-Depending on required domain knowlegdge, other designers and other professionals can be added to the team.
+Depending on required domain knowlegdge, other designers and professionals can be added to the team.
 Former students, collegue designers and lectureres and relations of the studio are available if necessary.